eclipse-che4z/che-che4z-explorer-for-endevor/Readme.md

 ## **User Guide**

-Create a Host in Explorer for Endevor to enable it to access the repository you want to explore.

 ### **Create a Profile**

+Explorer for Endevor uses Zowe CLI profiles for the CA Endevor plug-in to access Endevor inventory locations on the mainframe.
+If you already have a CA Endevor plug-in Zowe CLI profile, you can access inventory locations immediately through your profile in the tree.
+If you do not have a profile, you can create one in Explorer for Endevor.

-Create a profile in Explorer for Endevor, then specify the data source that you want to work with.
+After you create your profile, you specify the configuration that you want to work with.
 This allows you to view and explore the selected Endevor repositories.
+You can create multiple profiles if necessary.

 **Follow these steps:**

 1. Click on the + icon.
 2. Enter a name for your profile.
 3. Enter your Endevor URL in the format `https://host:port`.
 4. (Optional) To add your mainframe credentials to your profile, enter your username and password.
-Adding your credentials to your profile lets you access different data sources without entering your credentials.
+Adding your credentials to your profile lets you access different configurations without entering your credentials.
-If you do no add credentials to your profile, a credential prompt displays whenever you click on an Endevor configuration in the tree.
+If you do not add credentials to your profile, a credential prompt displays whenever you click on an Endevor configuration in the tree.
 5. Specify whether to Reject or Accept connections with self-signed certificates.
     - **True**: Reject connections with self-signed certificates.
     - **False**: Accept connections with self-signed certificates.

 Your profile is now available in the panel on the left.
+You can also use this profile in Zowe CLI directly.

+If you have multiple profiles, you might wish to delete some once you no longer need them.
+To do so, click on the trash can icon on the same line as the profile name.

-### **Working with Data Sources**
+### **Working with Endevor Configurations**

-Now you have created your profile, assign the data sources that you want to work with.
+Now you have created your profile, assign the configurations that you want to work with.

 **Follow these steps:**

 1. Click on the profile in the panel.
 The profile automatically populates in the terminal panel.

-2. To add a new data source, click + next to the panel and select the required data source.
+2. To add a new configuration, click + next to the panel and select the required configuration.
-Your data source appears in the panel below the profile entry.
+Your configuration appears in the panel below the profile entry.
-This step can be repeated as many times as you need to add multiple data sources.
+This step can be repeated as many times as you need to add multiple configurations.

-In addition to adding multiple data sources to profiles, you can also add additional separate profiles.
-Once created, the profiles are listed in the panel on the left hand side, and can be expanded to show which data sources are attached to them.

-**Note**: If you have multiple profiles, you might wish to delete some once you no longer need them.
-To do so, simply click on the trash can icon on the same line as the profile name.

 You have successfully connected a profile to a data source, and the profile is listed under Explorer for Endevor in the interface.

 - Change the name of the connection by clicking the pencil icon next to the connection name.
 Ensure that the connection name is unique.

 ### **Create a Filter**